devops329/devops/instruction/deliverable4UiTesting/deliverable4UiTesting.md

 }
 ```

 Now when we run the test we get **14.75%** coverage.
-Just for loading the home page.
+Just for loading the home page!

 ```sh
 ➜  npm run test:coverage